Kiara Banks – Investigator

 Kathy Smith – Advocate

-Kathy is an advocate in the western part of the state.
-Kathy has a combined total of more than 30 years working for North Carolina’s P&A. She worked for the Governor’s Advocacy Council for Persons with Disabilities for 23 years prior to joining Disability Rights NC in July 2007.
-She is currently an Investigator for the Investigations and Monitoring Unit.
+Kathy is an Investigator with our Investigations and Monitoring Unit who covers the western part of the state.
+She has worked for the North Carolina protection and advocacy organization for more than 30 years, beginning with 23 years at the Governor’s Advocacy Council for Persons with Disabilities prior to joining Disability Rights NC in July 2007.

 Brad Spivey – Chief Financial Officer

 Brad joined Disability Rights North Carolina in January of 2018.
-As Chief Financial Officer, he oversees the accounting functions for the agency.
+As Chief Financial Officer, he oversees accounting and financial management functions for the agency.
 Brad has many years of experience in nonprofit accounting and is a North Carolina State University alumnus.
-When Brad is not working, he enjoys spending time watching soccer or volleyball with his kids.
+When he is not working, he enjoys spending time watching soccer or volleyball with his kids.
 Brad also enjoys golf, fishing, working in his yard and traveling with his wife Pam.

 Kristine Sullivan – Senior Attorney

-Kristine Sullivan has been with Disability Rights North Carolina since 2007.
+Kristine Sullivan has been with Disability Rights NC since 2007.
 She serves as the attorney for the Investigations and Monitoring Unit.
 Her work includes investigating allegations of abuse, neglect or suspicious deaths; monitoring the care and treatment provided at facilities throughout the state; and advocating for policy changes to protect the rights and dignity of people with disabilities.
-She also coordinates our Intake/Information and Referral process.
 Kristine earned her Bachelor’s degree from the University of North Carolina at Greensboro and her law degree from the University of North Carolina.
 She is conversant in American Sign Language and is the author of a manual for attorneys and advocates who represent students in matters related to seclusion and restraint in schools.

 Larkin Taylor-Parker – Attorney